elroyantao/tuune-test/README.md

 - Autocomplete search bar (using the instant endpoint)

 Please don't spend more than 3 hours on this task (not including initial download and setup).
 If you reach 3 hours, please commit your code as-is and supply a pull request.

+### Other considerations

+If you have the time, please add an ideas.MD with what you would like to do to make this application production ready and ensure it's easy to maintain.

 ====